spm/spm-docs/docs/installation.md

         in MATLAB's workspace.

-    ### Compilation
+    ## Compilation

-    In a Terminal, from the src folder of your SPM12 installation, type:
+    In a Terminal, from the src folder of your SPM installation, type:

     ```
     cd /home/login/spm12/src